 - 4. Definitions and General Provisions. - a.
 "Grievant" means the ASSOCIATION, CMU, group, or individual who initiates a grievance. - b.
 "Respondent" means the ASSOCIATION, CMU, group, or individual against whom the grievance is brought. - c.
 For purposes of this Article, "days" means consecutive calendar days (excluding Saturdays and Sundays) on which classes are scheduled to meet on the campus during Fall and Spring Semesters.
 At the election of the grievant and upon mutual agreement of CMU and the ASSOCIATION, "days" may also include consecutive calendar days (excluding Saturdays and Sundays) on which classes are scheduled to meet on campus during Summer Sessions. - d.
 The "first occurrence of the event giving rise to a grievance" for grievances relating to tenure and promotion means notification to the bargaining unit member of the Provost's decision not to make a positive recommendation to the Board of Trustees.
 The "first occurrence of the event giving rise to a grievance" for grievances relating to reappointment means notification to the bargaining unit member of the Provost's decision.
-For purposes of this Paragraph, notification of that decision means personal or certified delivery to her/him when the bargaining unit member is not teaching on campus.

-- e.
-"Grievance administrator" means the person designated by CMU as the person to handle grievances for CMU under this Agreement.
-The grievance shall be delivered to Faculty Personnel Services.
-The grievance administrator is responsible for arranging mutually convenient times and locations among all parties for the purposes of Step One (1) and Step Two (2) grievance meetings under this Article.
-The grievance administrator may designate a person to act on her/his behalf. - f.
+For purposes of this Paragraph, notification of that decision means personal or certified delivery to her/him when the bargaining unit member is not teaching on campus. - e.
+Faculty Personnel Services ("FPS"), or a successor administrative office as designated by the President of the University, is the office designated by CMU to handle grievances for CMU under this Agreement.
+The grievance shall be delivered to FPS.
+FPS is responsible for arranging mutually convenient times and locations among all parties for the purposes of Step One (1) and Step Two (2) grievance meetings under this Article. - f.
 Upon request of the ASSOCIATION or the bargaining unit member, CMU shall share, in a timely manner, information relevant to the grievance which is disclosable under applicable state and federal laws. - g.
 By mutual agreement, the grievance may be submitted to mediation at any step of this procedure.
 Any agreement reached in mediation shall be reduced to writing, signed by the parties, and shall serve as a binding resolution of the grievance.
 Failure to reach agreement in mediation shall reactivate the grievance at the same step it occupied prior to mediation. - h.
 All time limits set forth in this Article shall be adhered to except when changed by mutual agreement.
-Failure of the respondent to meet a time limit automatically refers the matter to the next level. - i.
-The ASSOCIATION and CMU shall attempt to resolve all grievances prior to the ending of any academic year, and will meet during the Spring Semester of each year with a view to resolving current grievances. - j.
+Failure of the respondent to meet a time limit automatically refers the matter to the next level.

+- The ASSOCIATION and CMU shall attempt to resolve all grievances prior to the ending of any academic year, and will meet during the Spring Semester of each year with a view to resolving current grievances. - j.
 Notwithstanding the expiration of the Agreement, any grievance arising hereunder shall be processed through the grievance procedure until resolution, at the election of the grievant. - k.
 Steps in the grievance procedure may be waived upon mutual agreement.